RTIInternational/SMART/README.md

 We use [pip-tools](https://github.com/jazzband/pip-tools) to manage Python dependencies.
 To change the dependencies:

-1. Edit [requirements.in](./backend/docker/requirements.in) to add, remove, or edit a dependency.
-You only need to put primary dependencies here, that is, the ones explicitly needed by our source code. pip-tools will take care of adding their dependencies.
+1. Edit [requirements.in](./backend/docker/requirements.in) file to add, remove, or update dependencies as needed.
+Include only the primary dependencies—those directly required by our source code—in this file. pip-tools will automatically manage and incorporate any transitive dependencies.
+For routine maintenance, you may specify both primary and transitive dependencies with pinned versions to ensure consistent updates.
 1. Run `docker-compose run --rm backend pip-compile docker/requirements.in` to generate a new [requirements.txt](./backend/docker/requirements.txt).
 Note that pip-tools uses the existing `requirements.txt` file when building a new one, so that it can maintain existing versions.
 To upgrade a package to the newest version compatible with the other libraries, just remove it from the existing `requirements.txt` before running pip-compile.
+    - If you encounter an error while running with docker, a possible workaround is to create a virtual environment within `backend/docker`, install `pip-tools` within that environment, and then run `pip-compile requirements.in` directly from there.
+This method bypasses network issues that might occur within Docker.
 1. Run `docker-compose build backend` to install the updated requirements into the Docker image.

 ### Custom Environment Variables